Gradient-based grand canonical optimization enabled by graph neural networks with fractional atomic existence: Methods

 Here $k$ is the familiar strength of the harmonic potential, $I$ is the indicator function, $Z$ is the atomic species the potential acts on and $N_Z$ is the location of the minimum e.g. the amount of existence of that species that minimizes the term.
 This enables more control of the optimization procedure for species that are not suitably described by a chemical potential.

 Figure \ref{fig:opt_frames} illustrates our optimization, the procedure starts with an initial configuration with a large number $>100$ of atoms with random positions and existences, as seen in the first frame of Figure \ref{fig:opt_frames}.
 We then simultaneously optimize both the positions and existence variables using a variant of the FIRE algorithm \cite{bitzekStructuralRelaxationMade2006}, until the maximum derivative of the objective with respect to the existence of any atom is less than a predefined threshold.
 Once the threshold is reached we set the existence of all atoms with an existence above 0.9 to 1 and all those lower than 0.9 to 0, occurring between the two final frames in Figure \ref{fig:opt_frames}, and continue the optimization with fixed existence until the Cartesian forces are below a predefined threshold.
 To compensate for the anisotropy between the two types of variables $\{x_i\}$ and $\{q_i\}$, our FIRE implementation works on each coordinate type separately.
+The distributions of existences for each frame are shown in Appendix \ref{app:existence_dist}.